igor-petruk/scriptisto/README.md

 It works as a "shebang" for those scripts, extracting build instructions from comments.
 If a script is changed, it rebuilds it and caches the result.
 If it was already built, it immediately delegates to a binary with only <1 ms overhead.

-Advantages and use-cases are listed in [Wiki](https://github.com/igor-petruk/scriptisto/wiki#advantages).
+Advantages and use-cases are listed in the [Wiki](https://github.com/igor-petruk/scriptisto/wiki#advantages).

 ## Demo